What are the Library's hours?

 Can I access the internet from the library?

 The library system has Internet computer workstations for your use.
 Access to the Internet is through OPLIN (Ohio Public Library Information Network) and requires that the user have a library card in good standing (current address and no unpaid fines or fees).
+You can print for $.10 per page.
+Because we do not keep much cash in the building, we ask that you do not bring in $20 or larger bills to pay for print-outs.
 The library also has Wi-Fi if you have your own device.
 Check www.carnegie.lib.oh.us/content/wireless-internet-access-wi-fi for more information.

 How is the Library funded?

 The Library, like the 251 other public libraries in Ohio, is funded by a dedicated fund allocated by the Ohio Legislature.
-The Public Library Fund receives 1.97% of the total General Revenue Fund tax revenues collected in Ohio.
+The Public Library Fund (PLF) currently receives 1.7% of the total General Revenue Fund tax revenues collected in Ohio.
+Carnegie Public Library also has a local levy to supplement the decreasing funds from the PLF.

 How long can I keep items?